 Homework will be assigned weekly covering the topics we discuss in lectures.
-Homework will be released on Friday after class and will be due before class (12pm) on the next Friday unless otherwise noted, so you will have a week to work on it.
+Homework will be released on Friday after class and will be due before class (4pm) on the next Friday unless otherwise noted, so you will have a week to work on it.
 All homeworks are to be submitted on bCourses.
+It is highly recommended that you make an honest effort at the homework.
+We grade based on effort AND accuracy.
+This means that points are mainly taken off based on how much effort was put into the answer.
+For example, if you did not get the answer right but you were on the right track, we will give you most of the points.
+The homework is intended to solidify knowledge as this is a P/NP course.
 You are encouraged to work with other students, but everyone must submit their own individual work.
-Late homework will be accepted for a maximum of 50% credit up to three days late.
+Late homework will be accepted until three weeks after the homework was due.